louy2/groupic/README.md

 ## Recovery from failure (TODO)

 The bot maintains in memory a set of channels with active group picture session and a mapping from the reaction message to the corresponding list of participants message.
 In case of a crash or shutdown, this information should be persisted to a SQLite database.

+## Image Processing

+`image-rs` is used to process PNG avatar images. `rusttype` is used to layout the gathering title in the header.

 ## Other Utility Commands